Tapanhaz/mcxpy/README.md

 Installation:

-mcxpy installer is available on PyPI: It can be install by :
+mcxpy installer is available on PyPI:

 pip install mcxpy